 As of March 1, 2025, all Direct Housing households are required to begin paying monthly rent to FEMA.

-How will I receive my rent statement?
+How will participants receive their rent statement?

 Households will receive their rent statements at their current mailing address, and the applicant can obtain their billing statements by signing into their FEMA account online and looking under current communications.
+Should the applicant not have an online account, they can visit one of the two front facing centers located at the Office of Recovery Lahaina Gateway Center or Kakoo Maui in the Maui Mall and a FEMA representative will assist.

 Phone: Call 866-804-2469 Monday to Friday from 9 a.m. to 4 p.m.
 EST (EST is currently six hours ahead of Hawaiʻi time.)